Illinois Symphony Orchestra | Illinois Symphony Orchestra Skip to Content

-Holiday Pops in the Heartland
+Holiday Pops in the Heartland 2 EK

 Get ready to deck the halls with music and merriment!
-The Illinois Symphony Orchestra invites you to experience Holiday Pops in the Heartland, the region’s most joyful holiday tradition.
+We invite you to experience Holiday Pops in the Heartland, the region’s most joyful holiday tradition.
 This festive celebration fills the halls with sparkling melodies, heartwarming classics, and plenty of holiday cheer—a perfect way to make your season bright.

 Adding brilliance to the evening, internationally acclaimed soprano Mikaela Bennett will captivate audiences with her luminous voice, performing beloved holiday favorites and stepping into the role of storyteller as she narrates the charming and whimsical tale Another Night Before Christmas.
 Her artistry promises to make this an unforgettable centerpiece of the celebration.